THANK YOU for your purchase of Hellbender Kombucha SCOBY

 Kombucha has been brewed for thousands of years — first emerging in ancient China over 2,000 years ago, where it was revered as the “Tea of Immortality.”
 Traditionally passed from hand to hand, culture to culture, this fermented tea has long been valued for its refreshing tang and qi-boosting effects.
+At GOTURSIX’s Hellbender Third Space Kitchen, we carry that legacy forward — with a modern twist grounded in neuroscience and gut health.

 Studies now show kombucha can encourage the growth of SCFA-producing bacteria (Subdoligranulum, Akkermansiaceae); support anti-inflammatory and cognitive functions, and aid people managing PTSD, ADHD, anxiety, and trauma recovery (see J Nutr, 2025; Nutrients, 2025).

 Because healing doesn’t always start with a conversation.
+Sometimes, it starts with a sip.

-📋 Basic Kombucha Recipe
+📋 DIY Kombucha Recipe

 Yield: 1 gallon